 What is an erogenous zone?

-An erogenous zone is a place or area of your body that is highly sensitive to touch and can trigger a sexual response, such as getting you aroused, giving a goosebumps feeling or other pleasant sensations.
-The stimulation occurs because of a high density of nerves in these places.
+An erogenous zone is a spot or area of your body that is highly sensitive to touch and can trigger a sexual response, such as arousal, goosebumps or other pleasant sensations.
+The stimulation occurs because of the high density of nerve endings in these locations.
 The more nerves extend into that part of your skin, the stronger the sensual response will be.

-Most places of the body can be erogenous zones and every woman (and man) will differ in her individual sensitivities.
+Any area of the body can be an erogenous zone, and every woman will differ in her individual sensitivities.
 Some women have extra sensitive earlobes, while others find the inside of their thighs to be the most responsive parts.

 Order effective treatment for premature ejaculation discreetly View all treatments